IUDataStructuresCourse/course-web-page-spring-2024/index.md

 **Lab**

-See iGPS for your lab's time location.
+See iGPS for your lab's time and location.

 Expect at least one quiz per month during lab time.
 * 15 minutes, at the beginning of a lab session